NeighNeighNeigh/Blender_AreaSwitcher/README.md

 To change the keyboard shortcut:

-Go to Edit > Preferences > Keymap.
+Go to Edit > Preferences > Add-ons.
-Search for "Area Switch" in the keymap settings.
+Search for "Area Switcher".
 Assign your preferred key combination.
 Enjoy quick and efficient area switching in Blender!